2024 Disciple-Making Leaders (Foundational) Network

 Stephen McQuoid grew up in Ethiopia where his parents were missionaries.
 He then lived in Ireland where he qualified as a nurse before going on to study theology, gaining a variety of degrees including an MTh and PhD in theology.
 He is the author of 16 books on subjects such as discipleship,… Read more

 Maurice Nightingale is a member of the Relational Mission core team with responsibilities that include the supervision of early-stage church planting on the mainland of Europe, in particular training and coaching pioneer leaders and developing strategies for both initiating and supporting church… Read more

-Emanuel grew up in communist Romania, but the faith of his parents had a huge impact on him.
+Emanuel Tundrea grew up in communist Romania, but the faith of his parents had a huge impact on him.
 As a student he was involved in discipleship and during those years his student groups grew from 2 colleagues to more than 50.
-In 2001, he joined the staff at Emanuel University of Oradea where he is… Read more
+In 2001, he joined the staff at Emanuel University of Oradea where… Read more

 Our current socially distant context has created many challenges, but also provided us with new opportunities.
 This session will examine how we can continue to follow Jesus’ command to make disciples even when it is hard to meet in person.
 If Paul could do it from prison, we can for sure do it from the comfort of our homes!

 The culture of the world is forever endeavouring to confuse or distort masculinity, either by diluting and weakening its distinctiveness at one extreme or by celebrating toxic domineering behaviour at the other extreme.
 Discipling men and bringing clarity and definition to the question of appropriate Biblical masculinity is an urgent priority in Christian leadership across Europe.
 In this session, we will begin to explore Biblical masculinity and how it ought to shape the way we disciple men.